-6.54 Sites NUA/GRT/1 to NUA/GRT/11 in policies GRT2 - Additional Provision on Existing Sites and GRT3 - Site to be Brought Back into Gypsy Roma Traveller Use at Tolney Lane and Policy GRT5 - Tolney Lane Policy Area
+6.66 Sites NUA/GRT/1 to NUA/GRT/9 in policies GRT2 - Additional Provision on Existing Sites and GRT3 - Site to be Brought Back into Gypsy Roma Traveller Use at Tolney Lane and Policy GRT5 - Tolney Lane Policy Area

-These are new policies which include the allocation of land at the existing Tolney Lane Gypsy and Traveller site for additional pitch provision and the establishment of a new policy area to support the delivery of pitches to meet the needs of the Gypsy, Roma and Traveller communities.
-These policies, insofar as they relate to the Tolney Lane site-location, have been assessed collectively as their aims and impacts are aligned.
+These are new policies which include the allocation of land at the existing Tolney Lane Gypsy Roma Traveller site for additional pitch provision and the establishment of a new policy area to support the delivery of pitches to meet the needs of the Gypsy Roma Traveller communities.
+These policies, insofar as they relate to the Tolney Lane location, have been assessed collectively as their aims and impacts are aligned.
 The elements of these policies relating to pitch provision at Tolney Lane will have strong and significant beneficial impacts with respect to the Housing, Health and Equality objectives and potentially significant beneficial impacts in relation to the Community Safety, Sustainable Communities, Transport, Education, Climate Change and Deprivation objectives.
 In addition, there is the potential for minor beneficial impacts in relation to the Landscape and Land Use and Design objectives.
 Impacts in relation to the Water Management and Flood Risk objective are neutral overall, reflecting both potential positive and negative impacts regarding flood risk.

-6.55 GRT2 Additional Provision on Existing Sites: Site OB/GRT/1 Shannon Caravan Park, Ollerton
+6.67 GRT2 Additional Provision on Existing Sites: Site OB/GRT/1 Shannon Caravan Park, Ollerton

-This site has been allocated for an additional 9 pitches to meet identified Gypsy, Roma and Traveller needs.
+This site has been allocated for an additional 9 pitches to meet identified Gypsy Roma Traveller needs.
 This allocation will have strong and significant beneficial impacts in relation to the Housing and Equality objectives.
 It will have potentially significant beneficial impacts in relation to the Health, Sustainable Communities and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives.
-It does, however, have a minor conflict with the Transport objective due to the location being beyond the Urban Boundary.
+The amendments regarding flood risk ensure an overall neutral impact on the Water Management and Flood Risk objective.
+The policy does, however, have a minor conflict with the Transport objective due to the location being beyond the Urban Boundary.

-6.56 GRT2 Additional Provision on Existing Sites: Site OB/GRT/2 The Paddock, Ollerton
+6.68 GRT2 Additional Provision on Existing Sites: Site OB/GRT/2 The Paddock, Ollerton